ANDRES1102/vpsbasicinstall/README.md

 It is necessary to provide the requested data for each of these applications; otherwise, leave them as they are.
 PLEASE do not leave fields blank as this may cause an error.
 The most common data requested are:
-- the domain,
+- the domain
-- public IP,
+- public IP
+- usernames
-- usernames,
+- passwords
-- passwords, - ports,
+- ports
-- the type of database to install,
+- the type of database to install
 - email

 POV: if there is any data that is not recognized, please leave it as it is.